 In the context of activity-based travel model systems which are capable of microsimulating daily activity-travel patterns of individual travelers, it is necessary to generate a synthetic population with a rich set of explanatory variables (socio-economic and demographic characteristics) that can be used to drive the activity-travel simulation process.
-This paper focuses on the generation of such a synthetic population with a rich set of attributes.
-In particular, this paper describes the socio-economic model system that has been implemented for the Southern California Association of Governments in conjunction with its activity-based travel demand model implementation effort.
+This chapter focuses on the generation of such a synthetic population with a rich set of attributes.
+In particular, this chapter describes the socio-economic model system that has been implemented for the Southern California Association of Governments in conjunction with its activity-based travel demand model implementation effort.
 The socio-economic model system, which is responsible for generating a representative synthetic population with a rich set of demographic variables, is comprised of primarily two components.
 The first component is a synthetic population generator capable of simultaneously controlling for known household-level and person-level control distributions.
 The second component is a comprehensive econometric microsimulator of socioeconomics, land-use, and transportation system (CEMSELTS) that is comprised of a series of submodels capable of simulating various medium- and long-term choices of individuals.
 These include such dimensions as school status, educational attainment, labor force participation, occupation industry, household housing unit type, household income, and household vehicle fleet composition.

 The process employed begins with the generation of a synthetic population based on known distributions of control variables.
 The synthetic population is comprised of households probabilistically drawn from a sample file such that the known marginal control distributions are replicated in the synthetic population.
 However, as the size of the population is far greater than the size of the sample file, many records get replicated in the synthetic population resulting in a loss of rich variance in socio-economic and demographic attributes that is desirable in a representative population.
 Many of the medium- and long-term choice attributes are deleted from the synthetic population obtained from the population synthesizer, and are instead simulated using the series of choice models embedded in CEMSELTS.
 This results in a representative synthetic population with a set of explanatory attributes that vary across the population.
 The entire model system has been calibrated for the Southern California region and applications of the model system to the 2003 base year simulation show that the process is able to replicate known distributions of attributes in the population very well.
 Except for the occasional deviation (e.g., housing unit type distribution for renters), the models produce a synthetic population with distributions on socio-economic attributes and journey-to-work flows that closely resemble those in census data.
-Although the Southern California region application is at the level of the traffic analysis zone, the model system presented in this paper can be applied at any geographic level as long as there are network level of service measures that can be derived for the chosen spatial unit of resolution and fed into the CEMSELTS model components as input variables.
-The choice of spatial unit is generally a function of data availability and network fidelity, although it is conceivable that overall performance would improve as the spatial resolution becomes increasingly fine.